FelixLuciano/clicks/README.md

 ## Features

-The app features a dynamic counting system, which means that it continuously updates the clicks-per-second count as the user clicks, allowing them to see their current clicking speed in real-time.
-It also has an auto reset feature, which resets the count to zero after a certain amount of time has passed, allowing users to track their clicking speed over multiple sessions.
-The app also includes a rate history, which stores and displays the user's best clicking speed, allowing them to track their progress and see how their clicking speed has changed.
+The app features a dynamic counting system, which means that it continuously updates the clicks-per-second count as the user clicks in real-time.
+It also has an automatic reset feature, which clears the count after a certain amount of time has passed, allowing users to track their CPS over multiple sessions.
+The app also includes a rate history, that stores and displays the user's best clicking speed, allowing them to track their progress and see how their clicking speed has changed.

-This app is useful for those who want to improve their clicking speed and efficiency, and can be used for a variety of purposes such as gaming.
+This app is useful if you want to improve your clicking speed and efficiency, and can be used for a variety of purposes such as gaming.

 ## Check it out